 General Mills recalls flour products for possible E. coli contamination

-The Meadow Gold Dairy plant in Boise, Idaho is voluntarily recalling some of its dairy products due to insufficient pasteurization according to a Department of Defense All Food and Drug Activity message sent June 2.
+General Mills is voluntarily recalling certain flour products due to a possible link to a multistate E.coli 0121 outbreak, according to a Department of Defense All Food and Drug Activity message sent June 1.

-The Defense Commissary Agency has publicized this recall notice to all its stores, said Richard Stith, the lead consumer safety officer for DeCA headquarters at Fort Lee, Virginia.
-Whenever a commissary has a recalled product in its inventory, the product is immediately removed from store shelves.
+The Defense Commissary Agency has publicized this withdrawal notice to all its stores, said Richard Stith, the lead consumer safety officer for DeCA headquarters at Fort Lee, Virginia.
+Whenever a commissary has a withdrawn product in its inventory, the product is immediately removed from store shelves.

 Customers should return this product to the commissary of purchase for a full refund.

 Consumers should not consume any raw products made with flour.
 Flour is an ingredient that comes from milling wheat, something grown outdoors that carries with it risks of bacteria which are rendered harmless by baking, frying or boiling.
 Consumers should wash their hands, work surfaces and utensils thoroughly after contact with raw dough products or flour, and should never eat raw dough or batter.

 Infection with E. coli can result in dehydration, bloody diarrhea and abdominal cramps 2-8 days (3-4 days, on average) after exposure to the organism.
 While most people recover within a week, some develop a type of kidney failure called HUS, Hemolytic Uremic Syndrome.

 HUS can occur among persons of any age but is most common in children under 5 and older adults.
 Symptoms of HUS may include fever, abdominal pain, pale skin tone, fatigue, unexplained bruises or bleeding from the nose and mouth, decreased urination, and swelling.

 Persons who experience these symptoms should seek emergency medical care immediately.

 For additional information and a full list of products affected by this recall please visit the Food and Drug Administration's page on this recall.